rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-15-this-development-cycle-in-cargo-1.81.md

 - `cargo metadata` should be consistent in its output which can only happen if we can write a `Cargo.lock` to the filesystem
 - `cargo metadata` should always let me query information, even it means the information changes due to outside changes (e.g. a new version of a dependency is published so it gets selected)

-The problem I see with the latter is user intention.
+The problem with the latter is user intention.
 Today, you can run `cargo metadata --no-deps` and no `Cargo.lock` gets generated so there isn't a problem.
 Once you ask for dependencies, you are asking for dependencies of that instance of the project and an ephemeral state.